OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 In some circumstances, the ribbon does not repaint after `requestUpdate` is called, so the control's clickable status does not change.
 For this reason it is a best practice for the add-in to keep track of the status of its controls.
 The add-in should conform to these rules:

 1. Whenever `requestUpdate` is called, the code should record the intended state of the custom buttons and menu items.
-2. When a custom control is clicked, the first code in the handler that runs, should check to see if the button should have been clickable.
+2. When a custom control is clicked, the first code in the handler, should check to see if the button should have been clickable.
 If shouldn't have been, the code should report or log an error and try again to set the buttons to the intended state.

 The following example shows a function that disables a button and records the button's status.
 Note that `chartFormatButtonEnabled` is a global boolean variable that is initialized to the same value as the [Enabled](/office/dev/add-ins/reference/manifest/enabled) element for the button in the manifest.